SEXUAL MOLESTATION

 OVERCOMING THE EFFECTS OF MOLESTATION

 Mild molestation is usually not difficult for one to overcome with age or maturity.
-Forgiveness is always in order to help one realize that some, if not all molestation is not worth focusing upon, and one is best served by moving on.
+Forgiveness is always needed to help one realize that some, if not all molestation is not worth focusing upon, and one is best served by moving on.

 Serious molestation such as rape, incest, domestic violence and other incidents are more difficult to resolve.
 Many methods of therapy can help.
 To help you evaluate them, I will divide them into two general approaches: